Skip to Content

 UV light or “black light” can come in handy in non-destructive differentiation between real and fake amber.

 Real and fake amber can be distinguished with the help of UV light.
 Real amber glows bright and evenly distributed greenish-blue to blue fluorescent colors.
-Some fake amber made of resins and copal also can glow; however, their colors are defined as white milky, and chalky.
+Some fake amber made of resins and copal can also glow; however, their colors are white, milky, and chalky.

 Does Real Amber Glow Under UV Light?